kelp-chip/webpack-babel-practice/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------

-References I used to create this environment:
+References I used to write this project:

 https://webpack.js.org/guides/getting-started/